Concordium/concordium.github.io/source/shared/smart-contracts/guides/build-schema.rst

 In order to build a contract schema, we first have to prepare our smart contract for building the schema.

-We can choose which parts of our smart contract to included in the schema.
+You can choose which parts of the smart contract to include in the schema.
 For each init function, you can choose to include a schema for the parameter.
 And for each receive function, you can choose to include a schema for the parameter, the return value, or both.